 Few projectors may offer a dedicated button to turn ON the Economy Mode.

-Utilizing the economy mode allow lamp to last longer.
+Utilizing the economy mode allows the lamp to last longer.

-In contrast to a TV that doesn’t require replacement of any internal parts, the projector has its lamp that needs to be replaced after a certain period.
+In contrast to a TV that doesn’t require the replacement of any internal parts, the projector has a lamp that needs to be replaced after a certain period.

 The type of lamp mainly decides the lifespan, so be wise while choosing a projector for you.